ProtistologyNordics/ProtistologyNordicsWebsite/content/_index.md

   - block: hero
     content:
       title: Protistology Nordics Society
-      text: COMING SOON.
-Please stay tuned!
+      text: An association of scientists interested in the genetics, cell biology, ecology, and evolution of protists.
       primary_action:
-        text: Join our community today by becoming a member!
+        text: Become a member
         url: https://nettskjema.no/a/378661
     design:
       spacing: